n0m0n3y/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+1. Document Object model
 2. What is an event?
+An event is anything that happens dynamically on the page, whether it be user interaction or page updating.
+Such as clicks, hovers, scrolls, elements loading, and many more
 3. What is an event listener?
+3. Its what calls the event for things  a click or scroll to fire off.
+It calls the event essentially.

 4. Why would we convert a NodeList into an Array?
+To gain access to the built in methods Array contains like using forEach.

 5. What is a component?
+5. Components are reusable building blocks for modern application development.

 ### Git Set up